Blockbuster offers streaming for Dish customers

 Movie Pass will be "a good retention tool" for Dish, Pacific Crest Securities analyst Steve Clement said.
 "I don't know how compelling it will be for new" subscribers, he said.

-Cable and satellite providers have been losing customers as entertainment options grows.
+Cable and satellite providers have been losing customers as entertainment options grow.

 Adding the new package to Dish satellite TV service, which has about 14 million subscribers, offers consumers a broad menu of entertainment options by mail, television, streaming or in-store, Dish Network CEO Joe Clayton said.